OSGeo/gdal/gdal/doc/source/programs/gdal2tiles.rst

 .. option:: --xyz

-  Generate XYZ tiles (OSM Slippy Map standard) instead of TSM
+  Generate XYZ tiles (OSM Slippy Map standard) instead of TMS.
+  Only for mercator profile.
+  In the default mode (TMS), tiles at y=0 are the southern-most tiles, whereas in XYZ mode (used by OGC WMTS too), tiles at y=0 are the northern-most tiles.

   .. versionadded:: 3.1